mikarubi/voluseg/README.md

-# New version of segmentation algorithm to be posted soon #
+# New version of segmentation pipeline to be posted soon #

 # Dependencies
 - Red Hat Enterprise Linux 3.10.0